BhagatParitosh/PB-Sample-GCP_SQL_Python_Pyspark_Airflow/README.md

 # PB-sample-Project
-These are some sample files of the project I was working on recently
+These are some sample codes from the project I was working on recently